JurajX/CUDA/README.md

 # CUDA

-This project is based on the Udacity coruse called *Intro to Parallel Programming*.
+This project is based on the Udacity course called *Intro to Parallel Programming*.
 At the time I took the course the provided [code](https://github.com/udacity/cs344), was obsolete (did not work with new versions of openCV and other libraries).
 Hence, I decided to reimplement the problem sets from scratch.
 The code implements
  * four main GPU methods
    * reduce,
    * scan,